GLOBAL MARKETS-Shares and dollar rise on more signs of economic recovery

 The U.S. dollar climbed against the yen after the U.S. trade deficit shrank, and also edged up against the euro.

-Signs of a U.S. recovery have reassured some investors that the world's biggest economy can withstand the Federal Reserve's decision to scale its bond-buying programme.
-That programme drove many investors into equities by curtailing returns on cash and bonds, helping fuel much of last year's stock market rally.
+Signs of a U.S. recovery have reassured some investors that the world's biggest economy can withstand a Federal Reserve decision to scale its bond-buying programme.
+That programme drove many investors into equities by curtailing returns on cash and bonds, fuelling much of last year's stock market rally.

 Minutes of the Fed's December meeting are due later on Wednesday.
 Markets will be hoping for a clear commitment to keeping rates low for a long time to come.

-The European Central Bank also meets on Thursday.
+The European Central Bank also meets on Thursday for the first time in 2014.
 Analysts and investors doubt it will do more than flag its readiness to act in the future, despite another surprising fall in euro zone inflation.

-Data on Tuesday showed inflation in the euro zone eased to just 0.8 percent in December, highlighting the risk of deflation facing ECB head Mario Draghi.
+Data on Tuesday showed inflation in the euro zone eased to just 0.8 percent in December, highlighting the risk of deflation.

-The generally positive economic backdrop caused gold to ease for a second session on Wednesday.
+The generally positive economic backdrop also caused gold to ease for a second session on Wednesday.

 SEOUL, March 13 Oil prices dropped to their lowest in three months on Monday despite OPEC efforts to curb crude output, dragged down as U.S. drillers kept adding rigs.